tompave/fun_with_flags/README.md

 FunWithFlags, the Elixir feature flag library.

-This readme refers to the `master` branch.
+If you're reading this on the [GitHub repo](https://github.com/tompave/fun_with_flags), keep in mind that this readme refers to the `master` branch.
 For the latest version released on Hex, please check [the readme published with the docs](https://hexdocs.pm/fun_with_flags/readme.html).

 ---